-Gumbo is a heavily seasoned stew-like dish that originated in southern Louisiana from the Louisiana Creole people during the 18th century.
-The dish combines ingredients and culinary practices of several cultures, including West African, French, Spanish, German, and Choctaw.
-Creole Gumbo interacts between all class barriers and ethnicities in the south especially in New Orleans, appearing on the tables of the poor as well as the wealthy.
-Gumbo traditionally contains spicy meat sausage, chicken and seafood; however for my plant-based version, all meat proteins were replaced with nutritious and satisfying chickpeas.
+Gumbo is a heavily seasoned stew-like dish that originated in southern Louisiana during the 18th century.
+It combines ingredients and culinary practices of several cultures, including West African, French, Spanish, German, and Choctaw.
+Gumbo traditionally contains spicy meat sausage, chicken and seafood; however here we’re using nutritious and satisfying chickpeas.
 Kelp powder can be added to impart a subtle seafood taste, if desired.

 Prepare your mise en place (assemble and measure all ingredients).

 Heat the oil in a large cooking pot over medium heat.
 Add the onion, bell pepper and celery and sauté until softened, about 10 minutes.
 Add the garlic and sauté an additional minute.
 Add the butter or margarine and stir until melted.
 Sprinkle in the flour, stir to combine and cook until the flour emits a nutty aroma, about 2 minutes.

 Incorporate the water in increments while stirring vigorously.
 Stir in the tamari, Worcestershire, liquid smoke, tomatoes with liquid, okra, chickpeas, thyme, optional kelp powder, cayenne and bay leaf.
 Bring to a boil then reduce the heat; partially cover and simmer for a minimum of 1 hour.
 While the gumbo is cooking, prepare white or brown rice, your choice, and keep warm until ready to serve.